Tomer2006/infinitespecies/README.md

 # Then visit: http://localhost:8080/
 ```

+Windows (PowerShell) note:
+- If you see "The token '&&' is not a valid statement" error, run commands on separate lines:
+  - First: `cd C:\Users\<you>\Documents\biozoom`
+  - Then: `python -m http.server 8080`

 ### Controls
 - **Left Click**: Zoom into a group
 - **Right Click**: Zoom to parent